Technest-Tech/technest-meet-sass/DEPLOYMENT.md

 - [ ] Troubleshooting guide is available
 - [ ] User documentation is available

+### File Upload Storage
+- [ ] Persistent volume or directory is mounted at `ROOM_UPLOAD_ROOT`
+- [ ] Directory permissions allow the Next.js process to read/write files
+- [ ] `scripts/migrate-room-file-folders.ts` has been run after deployments that change storage conventions

 ### Backup & Recovery
 - [ ] Backup strategy is in place
 - [ ] Recovery procedures are documented